Biden, Padilla, Pelosi, Israel: WE Are Your Red Line! : Indybay

 We demand an immediate cease-fire, an immediate end to the siege of Gaza, the freeing of all hostages and Palestinian prisoners, an arms embargo, and an end to the occupation of Palestine.

 Join us.
 Wear red.
-We will have a rally, street theater, picketing, and children's activities at this family-friendly action, and an actual red line.
-On one side of the line are the devastation and the innocents brutally murdered by Israel with U.S. weapons, and on the other side a vision of the world we want, living in peace with justice and freedom for Palestine and everyone.
+We are angry and we are grieving and we will raise our voices to demand justice.
+We will have an actual red line, a rally, street theater, picketing, and children's activities at this family-friendly action.
+On one side of our red line are the devastation and innocent people brutally murdered by Israel with U.S. weapons, and on the other side is our vision of the world we want, living in peace with justice and freedom for Palestine and everyone.

 Add Your Comments